 - Orientation Walk

-We commence the tour with a private coach transfer to the Grand Hotel Duchi d’Aosta located on Piazza Unità d’Italia, the monumental main square of Trieste.
+We commence the tour with a private coach transfer to the Modernist Hotel, located in the heart of Trieste.
 After checking into our hotel, there will be time at leisure followed by a Welcome Meeting and drinks, and a short orientation walk within the vicinity of our hotel.
 (Overnight Trieste)

 Day 2: Monday 16 September, Trieste